thomasquinto/food-order-sim/README.md

 find the order that will expire the soonest and remove that order, since there's already a higher probability that the order won't be picked up in time to be delivered.

-The decay formula is abstracted, with a specific implementation described in the comments for [com.tquinto.fos.basic.BasicDecayFormula.java](src/main/java/com/tquinto/fos/basic/BasicDecayFormula.java).
+The decay formula is abstracted at the level of individual orders, with a specific implementation described in the comments for [com.tquinto.fos.basic.BasicDecayFormula.java](src/main/java/com/tquinto/fos/basic/BasicDecayFormula.java).

 ## License